 Public food distribution schemes.
 The impact of in-kind food transfers has been considerably higher than cash transfers where food is not available on the market, particularly in emergency contexts, as cash transfers can have an inflationary effect, resulting in further local food price increases.
 Food distributed through those schemes should be nutritionally adequate.

-Special attention needs to be given to the ‘first 1000 days’ when vulnerability to nutritional deficiencies is greatest.
-Well-targeted interventions can have significant results.
-But follow up during the next 1000 days, before most children attend school, also deserves more attention.
+Special attention needs to be given to the ‘first 1,000 days’ when vulnerability to nutritional deficiencies is greatest.
+Well-targeted and gender-responsive interventions can have significant results.
+But follow up during the next 1,000 days, before most children attend school, also deserves more attention.

 Social protection can be designed to maximize positive impacts.
 For example, school feeding programmes cannot only ensure dietary diversity is achieved with the daily school meal, but also induce higher school attendance and small farmers to cooperate to supply needed food produce on a regular basis, ensuring higher incomes, greater community cooperation as well as supply of healthier foods in local markets.

-Improved targeting, using a nutrition lens to identify individuals, households and/or communities who are most nutritionally vulnerable.
+Improved targeting, using a nutrition lens to identify needs, preferences and disparities among different individuals by age and sex, households and/or communities who are most nutritionally vulnerable can increase the effectiveness and impacts of any intervention.

 Ensuring universal coverage.